 Von Götha gained fame with The Troubles of Janice (1987–96), a sadomasochistic comic set in the late eighteenth century, during the heyday of the notorious Marquis de Sade.
 Loosely based on de Sade’s La philosophie dans le boudoir (Philosophy in the Bedroom), the tale follows Duke Viscount Vauxhall of Nether Wallop and his female sex slave Janice.
 The Janice series was made in close collaboration with the French campaigning writer, historian and collector Bernard Joubert.

-The Twenty trilogy (2004–8) was a futuristic version of Janice, who now starred in a science fiction story set in the (then) faraway year of 2018.
+The Twenty series (2004–8) was a futuristic version of Janice, who now starred in a science fiction story set in the (then) faraway year of 2018.
 It follows the sexual adventures of an 18-year old girl, Twenty, at a special college for young girls, whose education will be finished in 2020 – the beginning of a new era of sex according to the author.

 Von Götha has also worked as a book illustrator, producing artwork for a previously unpublished manuscript by Pierre Louÿs, Le sentiment de la famille, new illustrations for John Cleland’s Fanny Hill, and Journal de Sartine, set during the reign of French king Louis XV and based on the reports of Antoine de Sartine, Lieutenant General of the Paris police.